 Perhaps you’re concerned that your B2B market research team will never agree to do their own recruiting.
 You should be asking them, why not?
 Is it because they don’t want to or because their lack of participation is leading to better research?
 I think you’ll find it’s more the former than the latter.

 You may be tempted to hire recruiting firms and panel firms because they have specialized skills.
 However, your market research team already has an array of specialized skills.
 They pick up new ones at conferences every year.
 Adding recruiting to the mix is just like adding any other skill you’ve added to improve research project management or execution.

 In closing, if you don’t want to add recruiting to your team’s skill set, that’s fine.
 Cascade Insights is here to help.
 Just remember that separating recruiting and interviewing leads to bad results, so don’t do it.
 With that, I want to close today’s podcast.
 Thanks for listening.

 This podcast is brought to you by Cascade Insights.
 Cascade Insights conducts market research and competitive intelligence studies exclusively for B2B technology companies.
 Our specialization helps us to deliver detailed insights that generalist firms simply can’t match.
-Visit us at CascadeInsights.com, where you can check out a wealth of free resources including ebooks, blog posts, podcast episodes and conference presentations.
+Visit us at CascadeInsights.com, where you can check out a wealth of free resources including our What is B2B Market Research page, ebooks, blog posts, podcast episodes and conference presentations.
 While you’re there, don’t forget to sign up for our newsletter.